 A reciprocal discipline case filed under Rule 5.20 for disciplining counsel seeks discipline against a Missouri-licensed attorney where the attorney has been "adjudged guilty of professional misconduct in another jurisdiction".
 The basis for reciprocal discipline under that Rule is the adjudication, in another or sister jurisdiction, in which the Missouri licensed attorney was also licensed to practice law, that the Missouri licensed attorney violated that sister jurisdiction's rules of professional conduct in a disciplinary proceeding and was found guilty of professional misconduct.
 (See Rule 5.20 also In Re Lawrence Joseph Hess, Mo.
 SC92923, p.
 4, of the Informant in that case's Reply Brief).

-In Respondent's case, at bar, Respondent was admitted to practice law by both the Missouri Supreme Court and the US District Court for the Eastern District of Missouri -- two separate and distinct attorney licensing jurisdictions.
+As relevant to the case at bar, Respondent was admitted to practice law by both the Missouri Supreme Court and the US District Court for the Eastern District of Missouri -- two separate and distinct attorney licensing jurisdictions.
+His admission to practice in the US District Court automatically includes practice before Bankruptcy Judges who are subordinate judicial officers in the District, akin to Court Commissioners in state court.
 At no time has the US District Court for the Eastern District of Missouri adjudicated or ruled, in a disciplinary proceeding, that Respondent violated the US District Court's rules of professional conduct, and was thus adjudicated guilty of professional misconduct and disciplined accordingly.
-The Informant brings this case as a reciprocal disciplinary case, based on the issuance of sanctions against the Respondent by a single US Bankruptcy Judge, a judicial office that is akin to a state Court Commissioner, for non compliance with discovery request.
+The Informant brings this case as a reciprocal disciplinary case, based on the issuance of sanctions against the Respondent by a single US Bankruptcy Judge, a judicial office that is akin to a state Court Commissioner, for his client's non compliance with discovery request.

 That Bankruptcy Judge had no power to discipline the Respondent for professional misconduct, and did not discipline the Respondent for professional misconduct.
 Instead, he referred the question as to whether or not the Respondent should be disciplined for professional misconduct to the US District Court, which was the jurisdiction that licensed the Respondent to practice in the US District and Bankruptcy Courts for the Eastern District of Missouri.
 (Inf.
 App.
-172) Clearly then, since even the Bankruptcy Judge who issued the orders and judgment which is alleged to be the disciplinary order and judgment that subjects the Respondent to reciprocal discipline, concluded that his order and judgment did not rise to the level of discipline for professional misconduct, but was merely sanctions for alleged violations of discovery orders, certainly, then that Bankruptcy Judge's order and judgment cannot serve as the foundation upon which this Honorable Supreme Court can issue an Order of reciprocal discipline.
+172) Clearly then, since even the Bankruptcy Judge, who issued the orders and judgment which is alleged to be the disciplinary order and judgment that subjects the Respondent to reciprocal discipline, concluded that his order and judgment did not rise to the level of discipline for professional misconduct, but was merely sanctions for alleged violations of discovery orders, certainly, then that Bankruptcy Judge's order and judgment cannot serve as the foundation upon which this Honorable Supreme Court can issue an Order of reciprocal discipline.